Gratia non tollit naturam, sed perficit: Theology

 He stated that grace does not contradict nature.
 God's creation cannot be totally corrupted by human sin; grace heals the incomplete natural notion of God.
 Aquinas divides grace into two basic kinds (ST I-II, III).
 One is gratia gratum faciens.
-It commonly is translated as "sanctifying grace."
-This is the grace that sanctifies an individual, granting the person a participation in the divine nature and ordering him to God as to one’s supernatural end.
+This is commonly translated as "sanctifying grace".
+This is the grace that sanctifies an individual, granting the person a participation in the divine nature and ordering him to God as to one's supernatural end.
 It is this grace that receives the much greater part of the attention in the treatise on grace.
-The other kind of grace is gratia gratis data, commonly translated as "gratuitous grace."
+The other kind of grace is gratia gratis data, commonly translated as "gratuitous grace".
 The phrase is not altogether happy; after all, the first kind of grace is also gratuitously, in the sense of freely, given by God.
 This gratuitous grace, in the technical sense, is given not for the sanctification of the recipient, but to allow the recipient to help others to God (I-II.
 III, 1c).